Sage-Bionetworks/BridgeDocs/_articles/data/schemas.md

 ## Schemaless Health Data

 Bridge now supports uploading health data without the use of a schema.
 If you submit health data without a schema ID (or if you reference a non-existent schema), Bridge will automatically export your data to the Default Health Data Record Table.
-This table includes all same [common fields as other tables](/articles/data/exporting_to_synapse.html#common-fields), as well as a rawData field including the raw submitted JSON or zip file as uploaded by the client app.
+This table includes all same [common fields as other tables](/articles/data/exporting_to_synapse.html#common-fields), as well as a rawData field including the raw submitted JSON or zip file as uploaded by the client app, and the rawMetadata field including all metadata submitted by the client app.